thoughtbot/json_matchers/README.md

 }
 ```

-Then, when you declare your collection schema, embed the singular schema with
+Then, when you declare your collection schema, reference your singular schemas.
-`ERB` and `schema_for`!

 ```json
 # spec/support/api/schemas/posts.json